-A quick guide to digital image forensics in 2020
+A quick guide to digital image forensics

 The first step in many open source intelligence (OSINT) investigations is a simple Google search.
 Google uses machine learning in its RankBrain algorithm to serve up relevant results to searchers.
 That means artificial intelligence (AI) is already playing a role in OSINT gathering.